nasa/cumulus-orca/README.md

 * copy_retries - How many times to retry a copy request from the restore location to the archive location.
 Defaults to 3.
 * copy_retry_sleep_secs - How many seconds to wait between retry calls to `copy_object`.
 Defaults to 0.
 * copy_bucket_map - Stringified JSON object mapping file extensions to `Public` or `Private` buckets.
 * ddl_dir - the location of the ddl dir that contains the sql to create the application database.
-Defaults to "ddl/"
+Defaults to 'ddl/'
 * drop_database - Whether or not to drop the database if it exists (True), or keep it (False).
 Defaults to False.
+* database_port - the port for the postgres database.
+Defaults to '5432'.
 * platform - indicates if running locally (onprem) or in AWS (AWS).
-Defaults to "AWS".
+Defaults to 'AWS'.

 ## Deploying with Terraform
 Visit the [Terraform documentation](https://learn.hashicorp.com/terraform/getting-started/install.html) for installation instructions.